Digital marketing has become popular these days. With the abundance of information today, beginners are left to sift through what is valuable.

-- Second Saturday: They talk with existing businesses or new business ideas and go over it to try to make it better.
+- Second Saturday: They talk with existing businesses or new business ideas.
+They go over it to try to make it better.

-- Masterclass: They go out and find masterclass guests who are accomplished people in internet marketing or marketing in general.
+- Masterclass: They go out and find masterclass guests who are accomplished people in marketing in general.

 - You don’t need to be as smart as Mark Zuckerberg, but you need to be as tenacious as he is.